ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/parallels-services-long-delay.md

 Getting a passport requires you to create an application with a passport photos, pay for it and then get someone else to confirm your identity.

-Immediately after identification checks you recieve your documents in the post.
+Immediately after identification checks you receive your documents in the post.

 ### Insurance